Goodwill-Khoa/INDABX2022/README.md

 ### 1. training.py first
 ### 2. recognize.py

-## To Add tata please
+## To Add data please

 upload photos into the database with folder name = the person name

-Then re run training and  recognize
+Then re-run training and  recognize